-Worship Services are postponed through the end of 2020.
+Worship Services are now in-person!
 See below.

 Brushwood United Methodist Church was established in 1892 under the name United Brethren Church.

 On March 31, 1876, one and a half acres were deeded by Herman Prater and his wife to the Trustees of the Burns Brethren Church.
 This land was close to where Prater Cemetery is today.